Oracle-Efficient Online Learning and Auction Design: Introduction

-In this setting, on each round $t$ the learner observes a context $\sigma_t$ before choosing an action.
+\paragraph{Contextual Learning (Section~\ref{sec:contexts}).} In this setting, on each round $t$ the learner observes a context $\sigma_t$ before choosing an action.
 For example, in online auction design, the context might represent demographic information about the set of bidders.
 The goal of the learner is to compete with the best \emph{policy} in some fixed class, where each policy is a mapping from a context $\sigma_t$ to an action.
 We propose a contextual extension of the translation matrix $\mGamma$.
 Generalized FTPL can be applied using this extended translation matrix and provides sublinear regret bounds for both the case in which there is a small ``separator'' of the policy class and the transductive setting in which the set of all possible contexts is known ahead of time.
 Our results extend and generalize the results of \citet{Syrgkanis2016} from contextual combinatorial optimization to any learning setting that admits an implementable and admissible translation matrix.

-The contextual-learning extension is of particular interest to online auction design because it allows the learner to use any side information known about the bidders before they place their bids to improve the choice of auction.
-Although, typically, no two sets of bidders in the population are identical, the learner can utilize the side information to design a common treatment for bidders that are similar, that is, to \emph{generalize across a population}.
+The contextual extension is particularly useful in online auction design, because it allows the learner to use any side information available about the bidders before they place their bids to guide the choice of auction.
+While the number of bidders might be too large to learn about them individually, the learner can utilize the side information to design a common treatment for bidders that are similar, that is, to \emph{generalize across a population}.

 {Our performance guarantees for adaptive auction design, similar to much prior work, rely on the assumption that the bidders are either myopic or are different on each round.
 One criticism of this assumption is that such adaptive mechanisms might be manipulated by strategic bidders who distort their bids so as to gain in the future.
 The contextual learning algorithms mitigate this risk by pooling similar bidders, which reduces the probability that the exact same bidder will be overly influential in the choices of the algorithm.}